Latios96/rr-lensflares/README.md

 cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
 If this succeeds, you can open the generated Visual Studio project in Visual Studio.
-You can also use another IDE like Clion, just make sure to pass the `OptiX_ROOT_DIR` in the Cmake options.
+You can also use another IDE like
+Clion.

-If you prefer to build on the command line, use this command: (As far as I tested, this works only with the Visual Studio generator, not with ninja)
+If you prefer to build on the command line, use this command: (As far as I tested, this works only with the Visual
+Studio generator, not with ninja)
 ```
 cmake --build . --config Release -- /M:%NUMBER_OF_PROCESSORS%
 ```